Infant/Toddler Mental Health Graduate Certificate - Frequently Asked Questions

 Q. What is the cost of the program?

 A. Students in the program pay regular in-state Portland State University tuition.
 2014-15 term tuition is $2,254, including distance fees, for five credits and admitted students are eligible to apply for financial aid.
+The 2015-16 tuition rates have not yet been set.
+We will update this once that information is available.

 Q. Is there any scholarship money available?